 Without a doubt, down holds the warmth-to-weight crown.
 Down fill, and particularly premium goose down at 800-fill power and above, offers the ultimate in lightweight warmth.
-Simply put, you need more synthetic insulation to achieve the same warmth.
+Simply put, you need more synthetic insulation to achieve the same warmth, resulting in more weight.
 Synthetics are making good efforts to catch up in this regard, including new high-end insulations like PrimaLoft Luxe and Gold and Patagonia’s PlumaFill, but overall, the warmth gap remains.
 For example, consider the synthetic Mountain Hardwear Lamina 15 and down REI Co-op Magma 15 sleeping bags.
 The Magna is not only slightly warmer, but it’s considerably lighter, clocking in 1 pound 12.2 ounces compared to the Mountain Hardwear’s 3-pound-1-ounce weight.

 One thing to keep in mind when stuffing your down jacket or sleeping bag is that leaving it stuffed can cause permanent damage.
-Compression sacks for down sleeping bags pack them down incredibly small, but you should use the much larger nylon sacks to let them expand when they are in storage.
+Compression sacks for down sleeping bags pack them down incredibly small, but you should use the much larger cotton or nylon sacks to let them expand when they are in storage.
 If you fail to take your gear out of its compression bag or stuff sack, you can damage the down and it may never regain its original loft.

 3. Water Resistance Advantage: Synthetic